brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 };
 ```

 This tells us nothing at all ❌.
-You can certainly tell from this definition that is intended to be specialized by _somebody_ (between the `Enable` template parameter and the fact that this class template is otherwise completely useless?) but you can’t tell if it’s intended to be specialized by the library author for the library’s types or by the user for the user’s types.
+You can certainly tell from this definition that it is intended to be specialized by _somebody_ (between the `Enable` template parameter and the fact that this class template is otherwise completely useless?) but you can’t tell if it’s intended to be specialized by the library author for the library’s types or by the user for the user’s types.

 In this case, there is no “default” formatter - so it makes sense that the primary template doesn’t have any functionality.
 But the downside is, I have no idea what the functionality should be.

 Now, yes, I probably have to read the docs anyway to understand the nuance of the library, but it’s still noteworthy that there is zero information in the code.
 This isn’t indicative of bad code either, the language facility doesn’t actually allow you to provide such.

 The only real way to provide this information is with a concept.
-In this case, that concept could look like this.
 But the concept for this interface is actually fairly difficult to express (see [formatter.requirements]{.sref}).

 Second, do we have the ability to provide default implementations that can be overridden? ❌ No, not really.